WWL Tenants - Terms of Use

 Current Password Use auto-generated password

-6. Select on + New application.
-Notice that + Create your own application is unavailable.
+2. Select + New application, and notice that + Create your own application is unavailable.

-8. Select on ChrisG name in the upper-right corner and sign out.
+4. Select ChrisG in the upper-right corner, and then sign out.

 Exercise 2 - Assign the application admin role and create an app